What should you do first after buying vacant land for a cottage? Here’s how we got started setting up and building our

 It’s really hard to know how to approach a piece of vacant land.
-While you may know the size of your property, how it fronts the road, it’s difficult to figure out what you need to do before you can build a cottage.
+While you may know the size of your property, and how it fronts the road, it’s difficult to figure out what you need to do before you can build a cottage.

 Here is how we approached our piece of property.

 Start with the facts

 The thing about buying vacant land for a cottage is that it usually requires some travel to get there.
-So it’s hard to figure out exactly what the land looks like from the comfort of your urban living room.
-Regardless, you should have some understanding of the property on the real estate package and local planning offices.
+It’s hard to figure out exactly what the land looks like from the comfort of your urban living room.
+Regardless, you should have some understanding of the property on the real estate package and local planning documents.

 Here’s what we knew about our property before buying it.

 - Looking at the property before buying it only gave us a rough idea of what the property was like.
-We had a vague understanding of the topography: flat field surrounded by lanky trees and scrubby bushes, a rocky cliff on the back half.
+We had a vague understanding of the topography: a flat field surrounded by lanky trees and scrubby bushes, a rocky cliff on the back half.
 The kids were excited by the salal and blackberry bushes.
 The adults were interested in the potential ocean view.

 - The real estate package provided information about the size of the lot.
 We knew how far the property was from local amenities.
 There was a map of the potential archeological sites in the area with none identified on our particular piece of land.

 - The local planning office had a contour map of the area, and we were able to see that the back half of our property had a gentle slope until it reached the dramatic drop-off at the edge of the cliff.

 Spend time exploring the land

 Our first trip to the property was a chance to explore and figure out exactly what we had bought.
-We found the property markers, then roughly guestimated the boundary between our property and the neighbours’.
+We found the property markers, then roughly guestimated the boundary between our property and the neighbors.